 SELinux Blocking Container Access to Host Directories

-Notably, Fedora runs SELinux in enforcing mode by default.
-Consequently, if containers cannot access bind-mounted host directories, you will see permission errors inside the container:
+Fedora runs SELinux in enforcing mode by default.
+If containers cannot access bind-mounted host directories, you will see permission errors inside the container:

 ls: cannot open directory '/data': Permission denied